-There are Special Election Periods (SEPs) during which you may be able to enroll in or disenroll from your MA plan, depending on your situation.
+There are Special Enrollment Periods (SEPs) during which you may be able to enroll in or disenroll from your MA plan, depending on your situation.
 For example, if you move out of your plan’s service area, you have a Special Election Period (of up to 3 months) to disenroll from your plan and join a plan available in your new location.
-See Special Election Periods (SEPs).
+See Special Enrollment Periods (SEPs).

 For enrollment information on other parts of Medicare, see: